steviegt6/Blitz3D/README.md

-Blitz3D open source release.
+# Blitz3D TSS

-To build Blitz3D you will need:
+To build Blitz3D TSS you will need:

-* Visual Studio Community 2017.
-Install "Desktop development with C++" plus "MFC and ATL support" plus "ASP.NET and web development".
+* Visual Studio Community 2019.
+Install "Desktop development with C++", "C++ MFC for latest v142 build tools (x86 & x64)", "C++ ATL for latest v142 build tools (x86 & x64)" and "ASP.NET and web development".

-Too lazy to build?
-Grab the prebuilt version from https://blitzresearch.itch.io/
+**Too lazy to build?
+Grab the prebuilt version from the Releases tab.**

-Steps to build:
+# Building

-1) Open blitz3d.dsw in virtual studio 2017.
+1) Open blitz3d.sln in Visual Studio 2019.

-2) Select release config and rebuild the entire solution.
+2) Select Release or Debug config and rebuild the entire solution.

 3) All done!
 You can find output files in the _release and _release/bin dirs.
 Feel free to delete .pdb and .ilk files here.

-4) Note: This version of blitzplus uses the dynamic version of the fmod audio lib.
-When redistributing programs built with blitzplus_msvc2017, you will need to also include the fmod.dll file found in the _runtime/bin directory with your programs.
+4) Note: Blitz3D TSS uses the dynamic version of the fmod audio lib.
+When redistributing programs built with Blitz3D TSS, you will need to also include the fmod.dll file found in the "bin" directory with your programs.
 This should be placed in the same directory as your program's executable.

-5) You can also try building the debug version, although this hasn't been well tested.
+Blitz3D is released under the zlib/libpng license.

-Blitz3d is released under the zlib/libpng license.
+This is a fork of Blitz3D by Blitz Research.

-The zlib/libpng License
+# The zlib/libpng License

 Copyright (c) 2013 Blitz Research Ltd